tournesol-app/tournesol/docs/architecture-decision-log/README.md

 In order to make a decision state more visible, we moved the status section at the beginning of the document.

-You can find the documentation of each template section in [this documentation][adr-by-jtyree-aakerman].
+### Examples

-You can find several [examples here][github-adr-examples].
+You can find several examples of decisions described using the adapted template in [this repository][github-adr-examples].

 ## License